microsoft/LightGBM/docs/Installation-Guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The default build version of LightGBM is based on OpenMP.
-You can build the LightGBM without OpenMP support but it is **strongly not recommended**.
+You can build LightGBM without OpenMP support but it is **strongly not recommended**.

 Windows
 ^^^^^^^